G-structure/rat/docs/zed_acp.md

 ### ACP Agent Tools (Zed implementation)

 Only the tools defined under `zed/crates/agent2/src/tools` are used by Zed’s ACP agent implementation.
 These are exposed to ACP agents via `agent2`’s `AgentTool` interface and are surfaced over ACP as `ToolKind` variants.
 This is distinct from Zed’s non‑ACP “assistant tools” (`crates/assistant_tools`), which are not invoked by ACP agents.
+For a complete catalog with parameters and examples, see [ACP Tools](./zed_acp_tools.md).

 Below is the ACP tool set with direct code references and their ACP kinds.